Doubly peaked induced stochastic gravitational wave background : Testing baryogenesis from primordial black holes: Combined constraints from baryogenesis and ISGWBs

 There has been no confirmed detection of stochastic GW background so far, and as a result, the only way to constrain the parameter space is through the BBN bound on the GW background.
 The GW energy density during BBN must be smaller than twenty percent of the photon energy density : $\Omega_{GW}(\tau_{BBN}) \le 0.05 $ or $\Omega_{GW}(\tau_{0}) \le 0.05 ~ c_g ~\Omega_{r,0} $ ~\cite{Caprini:2018mtu}.
 The non-linearity bound ($\tau_{rat} \le 470$) constrains the first peak or the peak from inflationary perturbation to an upper limit, $\Omega_{GW}(\tau_{0}) \lesssim 10^{-10}$, which is far lower than BBN bound.
 A similar thing also happens for isocurvature-induced adiabatic contribution coming from higher mass PBHs.
 But as we go towards lower mass PBHs, even for a small value of $\tau_{rat}$ ($ < 470$), the isocurvature contribution can be quite large, and it can potentially constrain the initial abundance of primordial black holes in terms of initial mass fraction $\beta_f$.
 This trend is visible from Fig.~\ref{sps-gw1} and the contour plot in Fig.~\ref{con2}.

 As the amplitude of the isocurvature induced second peak of the GW spectrum is the only relevant quantity for BBN bound, we use the analytical estimation of this second peak amplitude at BBN epoch, $\Omega_{GW}(\tau_{BBN})$ to constrain the parameter space, namely the mass and initial abundance of PBHs in Fig.~\ref{con2}.
 After the source term stops to contribute $\Omega_{\rm GW}$ stays nearly constant throughout the RD, and we can assume $\Omega_{GW}(\tau_{BBN}) \approx \Omega_{GW}(\tau)$, defined in equation \eqref{RD-Omega}.
-We also get a lower bound on $\beta_f$ for $\tau_{rat} \ge 1$, because PBHs shall evaporate before they can dominate for very small values of $\beta_f$ (the white region at the down-left corner in Fig.~\ref{con2}) .
+We also get a lower bound on $\beta_f$ for $\tau_{rat} \ge 1$, because PBHs shall evaporate before they can dominate for very small values of $\beta_f$ (the white region at the down-left corner in Fig.~\ref{con2}).
+We are not considering the parameter space where PBHs evaporate before they can dominate the universe, as this parameter space shall not lead to any resonant amplification in the ISGWB.

 In the context of GUT baryogenesis, due to the proton lifetime bound on the mass of the Higgs triplet particles ( $M_{\mathcal{T}} \ge 3 \times 10^{11} GeV$ ) only very low mass PBHs can contribute to consistent baryogenesis process ($Y_B=8.8 \times 10^{-11}$ ).
 We are also plotting this bound on the mass of PBHs for different values of $\epsilon_X$ in Fig.~\ref{con2} with vertical contours of color grey, green, and light green, respectively.
 Here $\epsilon_X$ is the efficiency parameter for asymmetric baryon decay of the intermediate Higgs triplet particle, defined in equation~\eqref{epsilon}.